yingqi0607/tp/docs/DeveloperGuide.md

 2. Deleting a module while switched to Module tab.<br>

     2.1.
-Prerequisites: Module must not have any tasks listed under it.
+Prerequisite: Module must not have any tasks listed under it.

     2.2.
 Test case: `modules del/INDEX` (where `INDEX` is the number of the module in the list)<br>
         Expected: Module is deleted from the list with result message saying `Deleted module: [ CODE | NAME ]`